 • Gluten-free option: Swap the pasta out for your favorite gluten-free brand, and use a cornstarch slurry or gluten-free flour instead of regular all-purpose flour.

-• How to store leftovers: Store leftovers in an airtight container in the fridge for 3 to 4 days.
+• Leftovers: Store leftovers in an airtight container in the fridge for 3 to 4 days.
+Creamy sauces tend to thicken in the fridge.
+To reheat and thin the sauce out again:

 Nutrition